tech2peace/nft-weekend/eth/session_1/README.md

 5. Test what you've got so far locally on a Remix's virtual machine:
     1. Go to the **Deploy & run transactions** tab on the sidebar on the left.
     2. Choose one of the **Remix VM** options for environment and your contract in the contract field.
-    3. Fill in the a base Uri of your choice next to the orange **Deploy** button, then click it to deploy the contract.
+    3. Fill in a `baseUri` input of your choice next to the orange **Deploy** button, then click it to deploy the contract.
+    4. You can now see the locally deployed instance under **Deployed Contracts** and test it by interacting with the interface.